Pittville Pump Room

 The west end of the rockery has been cleared, missing rocks replaced and planted out with a mixture of alpines, bulbs, herbaceous plants and shrubs.
 It is being maintained by the FOP green space volunteers.

-2. The South Lake shrubberies
+2. The Upper Lake shrubberies on the south bank

-The east end of the shrubbery on the south bank of the upper lake has been partially cleared with inappropriate trees removed and shrubs such as laurel pruned to give views of the lake.
-The area is fenced off with railings as preserved as a wildlife area.
-The lake edge was protected and planted with aquatic plants as part of the Urban Greening Project.
+The east shrubbery area has been partially cleared and some inappropriate trees removed, the shrubs were pruned to give views of the lake but need continuing maintenance.
+The area is fenced off with railings to preserve it for wildlife.
+The lake edge was protected and planted with aquatic plants as part of the Cheltenham Borough Council Urban Greening Project.
+Work has not started on the west end of the shrubbery.

-3. The Pump Room approaches and frontage
+3. The Pump Room approaches and frontage.

 4. The Eastern Border